“For God so loved the world that He gave His only begotten Son.” John 3:16

 The Joy and Love of Advent

 The third Sunday turns to the joy of Jesus’ fulfillment of Father God’s promise of a Messiah.
-A reading from the book of Matthew is presented as well as readings from Psalm 146:5-10, Isaiah 35:1-10, and Luke 2:8-14, which retells Christ’s birth.
+Readings are given from the book of Matthew as well as Psalm 146:5-10, Isaiah 35:1-10, and Luke 2:8-14, which all retell Christ’s birth.

 Finally, on the fourth Sunday, a reading from the book of John reminds us of God’s love for His people.